scagood/pulsar-eslint/README.md

 ### .eslintignore

 An `.eslintignore` file can be used to tell ESLint that certain files should not be linted.
 The `eslint` command-line tool will only look for an `.eslintignore` in the directory you run it from, so this file should almost always be placed in your project root.
-But `linter-eslint-node`, when linting a single file, will respect the first `.eslintignore` it finds, starting from the file’s path and moving upward until it reaches the project root.
+But `pulsar-eslint`, when linting a single file, will respect the first `.eslintignore` it finds, starting from the file’s path and moving upward until it reaches the project root.

 ### Plugins